lycus/mci/docs/instruction_set.rst

 meaning to the specific GC implementation.
 The handle is intended for use with mem.unpin_ later.

-The source register must be any pointer-like type (a pointer, an array, or a vector).
+The source register must be a reference, an array, or a vector.

 The target register must be of type ``uint``.